sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 openssl genrsa -out my-bank.key 1024

 - user gets the pub key from the server
-- user sends the pub key to the server and server decrypyts with priavte key
+- user sends the pub key to the server and server decrypyts with private key

 This is different from ssh-keygen